jadecobra/python_tdd_exercises/ATTRIBUTE_ERROR.md

         # AttributeError
         # NameError
         ```
-        A `NameError` is raised when there is a reference in an object with no definition
-        - What is the difference between a `NameError` and an `AttributeError`?
-            - An `AttributeError` occurs when there is a reference to a name in an object and the name does not exist e.g. `object.name`
-            - A `NameError` occurs when there is a reference to a name with no prior definition
-        - What is similar between `ModuleNotFoundError`, `AttributeError` and `NameError`?
     - `variable_0` the offending line
     - `module.py:1: in <module>` the location of the offending line
 - Update `module.py` in the Interactive Development Environment(IDE) to